comp426-2022-fall/a99-team-17/README.md

 # a99-team-17 Final Project
-Group 17's final project
+## To Do List
+Final project for COMP 426 Group 17

 ## Summary:
 COMP 426 final project for group 17.
 This project allows users to keep track of their daily tasks.
-With an account, users can quickly add and remove a task to their list to stay on top of their work.
+Users can register an account and login to quickly add and remove a task to their list to stay on top of their work.

 ## Setup Instructions
 1. To install, clone the repository and run `npm install` inside the directory.
 2. To run, use `npm start`.
 3. Navigate to localhost:5555/

+## Dependencies
+<li> better-sqlite3 - v8.0.0
+<li> express - v4.18.2
+<li> minimist - v1.2.7
+<li> mongodb - v4.12.1
+<li> path - v0.12.7

 ## Demo